matrix-org/synapse/README.rst

     authbind --deep <synapse start command>

-If you would like to use your own certificates, simply specify them in ``homeserver.yaml``.
+If you would like to use your own certificates, you can do so by changing ``tls_certificate_path`` and ``tls_private_key_path`` in ``homeserver.yaml``; alternatively, you can use a reverse-proxy, but be sure to read `Using a reverse proxy with Synapse`_ when doing so.
+Apart from port 8448 using TLS, both ports are the same in the default configuration.

 Registering a user
 ------------------